joeldodson/eyesunstrung/docs/blog/something_new.md

 it's hard to nail down where to start
 (if only there were a "hello World" song).
 And I really don't know what's actually possible/easy to implement.
-As I get deeper into this, and get punched in the face, or pleasently surprised, my initial goals will almost certainly change.
+As I get deeper into this, and get punched in the face, or pleasantly surprised, my initial goals will almost certainly change.

 My current plan is to focus on a practice buddy: